great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_set_based_column_map_expectations.md

 ```python file=../../../../tests/integration/docusaurus/expectations/creating_custom_expectations/expect_column_values_to_be_in_solfege_scale_set.py#L10-L34
 ```

-For more detail when rendering your Custom Expectation, you can optionally specify the plural form of a Semantic Type you're validating.
+For more detail when rendering your Custom Expectation, you can optionally specify the semantic name of the set you're validating.

 For example: